Poultry Policy: Keeping poultry on allotments is permitted, so long as the

 behaviour.

-a fully enclosed shelter that provides protection from predators.
+fully enclosed shelter that provides protection from predators.

 * Clean dry bedding, best are wood shavings or straw